zhutao100/qwen-code/docs/cli/commands.md

   - **Description:** Clear the terminal screen, including the visible session history and scrollback within the CLI.
 The underlying session data (for history recall) might be preserved depending on the exact implementation, but the visual display is cleared.
   - **Keyboard shortcut:** Press **Ctrl+L** at any time to perform a clear action.

+- **`/summary`**
+  - **Description:** Generate a comprehensive project summary from the current conversation history and save it to `.qwen/PROJECT_SUMMARY.md`.
+This summary includes the overall goal, key knowledge, recent actions, and current plan, making it perfect for resuming work in future sessions.
+  - **Usage:** `/summary`
+  - **Features:**
+    - Analyzes the entire conversation history to extract important context
+    - Creates a structured markdown summary with sections for goals, knowledge, actions, and plans
+    - Automatically saves to `.qwen/PROJECT_SUMMARY.md` in your project root
+    - Shows progress indicators during generation and saving
+    - Integrates with the Welcome Back feature for seamless session resumption
+  - **Note:** This command requires an active conversation with at least 2 messages to generate a meaningful summary.

 - **`/compress`**
   - **Description:** Replace the entire chat context with a summary.
 This saves on tokens used for future tasks while retaining a high level summary of what has happened.